JoyWambui/write-a-way/README.md

    * Alternatively, click on the link provided below.

 #### To view on local machine:
-* Open Terminal:
-        -In your desired folder:
+* Open Terminal in your desired folder:
             $ git clone https://github.com/JoyWambui/write-a-way.git

             $ cd write-a-way

-            $ code . for VScode users or open in your desired editor.
+            $ code . for VScode users or open in your desired editor

 * Install all  required dependencies in requirements.txt